hyperledger-archives/grid-docs/generator/source/community/community.rst

 Community
 *********

-Welcome to the Sawtooth community!
+Welcome to the Grid community!

 For help topics, we recommend joining us on Chat (link below).